Camino Guidebooks and Apps

 Other Useful Apps & Sites

-Gronze.com is not an app, but it’s an extremely useful site for mapping stages and find lodging for many Camino routes, including some that don’t have dedicated guidebooks.
+Gronze.com is not an app, but it’s an extremely useful site for mapping stages and find lodging for many Camino routes, including many that don’t have dedicated guidebooks.
 The site is in Spanish, but you can set your browser to translate.

 Godesalco.com is also a great Spanish-language stage planning tool.
 It doesn’t offer info on lodging and services.
 But if you are a planner, you can play around with it in advance and roughly map out your stages.